Quentin Letts: Racism

-Allegations of misogyny
+Misogyny

 Peter Wilby writing for The Guardian was of the opinion that an article by Letts about Harriet Harman was misogynistic.
 The same paper's theatre critic, Lyn Gardner, observed of a 2007 review by Letts of a stage adaptation for children of Looking for JJ: "I think that this is the first time I've heard of a theatre critic arguing for censorship and demanding that a play should be removed from the stage"; the Daily Mail had been invoked "negatively" in the production.

 Quentin Letts was accused of further misogyny in a debate with Polly Toynbee on Radio 4 Today, in which he said of Toynbee, "I wish I could pin her to the ground and tickle her under the armpits to make you smile, my dear."
 Letts was later questioned on these comments by comedian Jo Brand, who was hosting an all-male panel on Have I Got News for You which was aired in 2017 following a House of Commons sexual harassment scandal.
 Brand's rebuke of the panelists' alleged trivialising of the subject received widespread support on social media, and received the most Ofcom complaints for the two weeks it was shown.

-Pension controversy
+Ableism

-In an early morning political discussion on Good Morning Britain, Quentin Letts accused pensioners in the UK of being "on the take", a phrase typically used to debase and demean people who receive benefits from the state.
-The comment fuelled a raft of complaints and caused uproar on social media.
+In 2025 Letts yet again was accused of causing hurt with the British Stammering Association writing a complaints letter to The Times about an article of his in the Daily Mail satirising Professor Piers Forster in a select committee hearing.
+Letts wrote, 'Professor Forster had a marked stammer…It was a full Fish Called Wanda job…This being Britain, no one mentioned it.’
+The letter stated, ‘Our condition is not to be mocked or derided, Piers Forster may well have struggled to communicate under the pressure of a select committee but he did not deserve to be publicly undermined and belittled in the manner chosen by Quentin.’